hleclerc/Sane_inter/docs/generation/content.md

 s += "s"

 # operations can nevertheless be handled by the compiler,
-# enabling to remove intermediate memory allocation
+# enabling to remove intermediate memory allocation. t
-# -> t will be stored in the .text or .data section
+# will be stored in the .text or .data section with a
-# (with removed )
+# zero-cost execution
-t := static_string s
+t := StaticCString s

+# and now, we have a pointer on a zero-ended string
+strlen t + 2 # returns s.length - 2
 ```

 For maximum flexibility, arrays and maps are fully generic